 It seems that in life you can separate people into two categories: those who positively live life and those who view pretty much everything negatively.

-The latter are able to find a reason to complain regardless of how good things are and often generate a lackluster life.
+The latter can find a reason to complain regardless of how good things are and often generate a lackluster life.
 The former always seems to maintain a positive outlook and find value in almost every experience.
 They see each moment of life as a valued experience, and it seems that everything serves them.

 You will also notice this in your children.
 If they tend to view the world in a particular way, they will interpret almost every event through those lenses.
 Some children have a positive view of others and themselves, while other children seem to have negativity that dominates.
 This is more obvious in some children than others, and varies, of course, in each child.
 However, life is not the problem here.
 It is our beliefs and perceptions that create an experience, and thus our happiness or our misery.

 Our beliefs tend to create our reality, not the other way around